Kelly Slater

-Robert Kelly Slater (born February 11, 1972) is an American professional surfer, best known for being crowned World Surf League champion a record 11 times.
-Slater is widely regarded as the greatest professional surfer of all time, and holds 56 Championship Tour victories.
-Slater is also the oldest surfer still active on the World Surf League, winning his 8th Billabong Pipeline Masters title at age 49.
+Robert Kelly Slater (born February 11, 1972) is an American professional surfer who has been crowned World Surf League champion a record 11 times.
+He is widely regarded as the greatest professional surfer of all time, and holds 56 Championship Tour victories.
+Slater won the Laureus World Sports Awards category of Action Sportsperson of the Year four times (2007, 2009, 2011, 2012). and Lifetime Achievement Award (2025).
+He is also the oldest surfer still active in the World Surf League, winning his 8th Billabong Pipeline Masters title at age 49.

 Early years

-Slater grew up in Cocoa Beach, Florida, where he still lives.
-He is the son of Judy Moriarity and Stephen Slater.
-He has two brothers, Sean and Stephen, and a daughter, born in 1996.
+Of Syrian-Irish descent, Slater grew up in Cocoa Beach, Florida, where he still lives.
+He is the son of Stephen Slater and Judy Moriarity.
+He has two brothers, Sean and Stephen.

 The son of a bait-store proprietor, Slater grew up near the water, and he began surfing at age five.
-By age 10 he was winning age-division events up and down the Atlantic coast, and in 1984 he won his first age-division United States championship title.
+By age ten, he was winning age-division events up and down the Atlantic coast, and in 1984 he won his first age-division United States championship title.
 Two years later he finished third in the junior division at the world amateur championships in England, and he won the Pacific Cup junior championship in Australia the following year.
+Slater attended Cocoa Beach High School.

+Professional career

-After turning professional in 1990, Slater struggled during his first two years on the professional tour and 43rd in the world rankings those years.
-In 1992 he secured podium (top-three) finishes in three of his first five events before winning his first professional tour event, the Rip Curl Pro, in France.
-His win in that year's prestigious Pipeline Masters in Hawaii secured his first world title, and at age 20 he became the youngest surfing world champion ever.
-Slater finished sixth in the 1993 rankings but came back in 1994 to win the world tour during 1994–1998, during which time televised surfing events had become increasingly popular.
+Slater turned pro in 1990 and qualified for the Bud Pro Tour (The World Surf League's qualifying tour at the time).
+He then immediately won his first contest on the Bud Pro Tour, The Body Glove Surf Bout in Trestles, California.
+At the end of the year he qualified for the World Surf League Championship Tour for the 1991 season.
+After qualifying for 1991, Slater struggled during his first year on the Championship Tour and was 43rd out of 44 in the world rankings.
+In 1992 he secured podium (top 3) finishes in three of his first five events before winning his first professional tour event, the Rip Curl Pro, in France.
+His win in that year's prestigious Pipeline Masters in Hawaii secured his first World Title, and at age 20, he became the youngest surfer to win a world champion ever.
+Slater finished sixth in the 1993 rankings but came back to win five world titles in a row from 1994 to 1998, during which time televised surfing events had become increasingly popular.
 He then took a break from competitive surfing at the end of 1998, before returning to the world pro tour in 2002.